nicholaspung/journaling-desktop/README.md

 - Figure out if Claude can help me change the complete styling of the shadcn components to look a little nicer
 - See if there's a way to generate a "SDK" for the Wails bindings after they are created
 - See if there's a way to generate types from the Go backend models in Typescript
-- For questions, if there's a history, add a button that allows for comparison view between today's question, and the selected question (to verify tomorrow)
-- Add a gratitude journal section
 - Double check if the "Import all" button works
+- Add a creativity journal section

 ## IN PROGRESS